 A household may apply for energy assistance by completing a paper version of the Home Energy Plus (HE+) Application, completing an online application, or participating in an interview with a WHEAP agency representative either in person or by phone.
+If the application is missing required information, the HE+ System Incomplete Notification/Notice must be provided to the customer and must identify the missing information and the timeframe to provide the missing information.
+In HE+ System Notes, identify the missing information.

 Zero-income households' applications require agency contact with the customer.
 If an applicant mailed in an application or submitted an online application, a worker shall contact the applicant by phone to complete the application.
 If the applicant is not available, the worker shall create the application and leave the application as "Pending".
-An Incomplete Notification/Notice shall be sent informing the applicant to contact the agency to complete the application.
-Document in HE+ System Notes that the application is "Pending" because interaction is required with the applicant.

 For mailed applications, when the interaction of the application is complete, workers shall change the "Outreach Type" to phone or site where the interaction took place and add System Notes to explain that the new application replaces the paper application.
 For online applications, the worker does not change the "Outreach Type" when the interaction is complete; the "Outreach Type" remains as "Online".